Your 401(k) is garbage…but it doesn’t have to be

 The only third parties we use are our custodian, who plugs into State Street, and Vanguard, for their low-cost funds.
 This allows us to minimize our fees for employers (plan sponsors) and their employees who use our service.

-Employers pay us a one-time $500 setup fee and $8 per month for each participating employee.
+Our modern 401(k) starts at $8 per employee per month, plus a $39 monthly base fee.
 Employees don’t pay any fees to our custodian and they pay an average of 0.06% for the index funds in our managed portfolios (i.e $6 for every $10,000 invested).

 This model, not dissimilar from how software company Slack prices its service, allows us to focus on engagement and participation.
 We think this creates the best alignment with our clients — employers and employees.